Reporters from around the globe rely on Indeed to provide them with unique data and unparalleled insights. Here are some of our recent hits.

 The San Francisco Bay Area is the home of tech hub Silicon Valley, and as such it’s a thriving metropolitan region that attracts some of the world’s best talent and top companies.
 Indeed dived into the data to find the cream of the crop in the region.
 The result?
 A list of the best San Francisco area companies to work for, as covered by Forbes.

 What will the U.S. look like in 40 years?
 Well, according to Jed Kolko, chief economist at Indeed, it could look like Las Vegas — at least demographically.
 The future America can be found by looking at Las Vegas today, with a projected decrease in the white share of the population and an increase in numbers of Hispanics and Asians.
 Read the in-depth article at FiveThirtyEight.

 Northern and Midwestern states have seen an increase of small business jobs over the last three years.
 In South Dakota alone, jobs posted for small businesses have risen by 75%.
 Why are small business jobs growing in these states?
 Read all about it in Small Business Trends.

-Time ninja, scrum master, sandwich artists — wacky job titles are meant to communicate a company’s culture, but only within the right context.
+Time ninja, rock stars, sandwich artists — wacky job titles are meant to communicate a company’s culture, but only within the right context.
 Just as jargon confuses job seekers, so words like “ninja”, “rockstar”, or “guru” in job descriptions can put people off, as most people search for roles that match their skills and not their values.
+Meanwhile, even established job titles such as “scrum master” can be confusing to some job seekers.
 The takeaway: focus more on conveying the specifics of a role, and leave the quirkiness to the workplace.
 More at The UK Bulletin.